aymenhafeez/aymenhafeez.github.io/lorenz_example.md

 ax = fig.add_subplot(111, projection='3d')
 ax.set_axis_off()

+# lists to hold lines, points, and data for each trajectory
 lines = []
 points = []
 xs, ys, zs = [], [], []

+# solve for each set of initial conditions and create a line and point for each
 for init_cond, color in zip(x0, colors):
     x_solve = solve_lorenz(init_cond, t, sigma=10, rho=28, beta=8/3)
     x, y, z = x_solve.T